PsyTeachR/book-template/docs/01-setup.md

 Start your chapter with a level 1 header.
 This will be the chapter title.
 You can then continue to write your chapter in R Markdown.

 <div class="info">
-<p>You can refer to any section by it's label, which is the section title with spaces changed to dashes (e.g., a section called &quot;Your first R Markdown file&quot; can be referenced as <code>#Your-first-R-Markdownfile</code>.
+<p>You can refer to any section by it’s label, which is the section title with spaces changed to dashes (e.g., a section called “Your first R Markdown file” can be referenced as <code>#Your-first-R-Markdownfile</code>.
 You can set a shorter custom label for a section by adding an ID in the format <code>{#rmarkdown}</code>.</p>
 </div>

 ### Multiple .Rmd files per chapter